-The State Government Practice Group manages the following divisions: Civil Litigation, Employment and Elections; Health, Education and Family Services; MDOC; Collections; State Operations and Transportation.
+The State Government Bureau manages the following divisions: Civil Litigation, Employment and Elections; Health, Education and Family Services; MDOC; Collections; State Operations and Transportation.

 The Health, Education & Family Services Division is responsible for representing Department of Health & Human Services; Department of Education; Department of Technology, Management & Budget; Department of Treasury; and the Department of Licensing & Regulatory Affairs.
 Additional duties include: